eduvpn/documentation/API.md

 the session expires, as obtained from the `Expires` HTTP response header part of the `/connect` call response.

-When the user presses the "Renew" button, the existing OAuth authorization MUST be deleted, either before attempting to get the new OAuth tokens, or immediately after.
+When the user clicks the "Renew" button the following MUST happen in this
+order:

+1. Call `/disconnect`;
+2. Delete the OAuth access and refresh token;
+3. Start the OAuth authorization flow;
+4. Automatically reconnect to the server and profile if (and only if) the client was previously connected.

+The OS notification shown to the user _MAY_ offer the "Renew" button inside the notification as well, if supported by the OS.

 # History